suryavanshdhanta18-byte/Surya-Vansh-/README.md

-# **weekly project**
+# **Weekly Project**

-This project is a simple weekly project, I have made it to made it to avoid repetition and practice some new code and function
+This project is a simple weekly project, I have made it to avoid repetition and practice some new code and function

 # *Tech Stock*